Provider numbers, 3GA programs and Medicare rebates

 You can find out the requirements to be able to access an RACGP Fellowship Program Provider Number, which relates to MMM location, in the General Practice Fellowship Program Placement Guidelines – Fourth edition.

-No, unless exceptional circumstances apply or you provide after-hours medical deputising services.
+No, unless extenuating or unforeseen circumstances apply or you’re working within an accredited medical deputising service.

 Applications for an Approved Placement – RACGP Fellowship Program (Practice Experience Program) provider number are available for those that meet the following requirements: